-(1) The Bachelor's or Master's thesis in a single-subject degree programme (see Section 3) shall address a topic within the core subject area covered by the degree programme.
-In a dual-subject degree programme, the subject of the Bachelor's or Master's thesis shall address a topic from the main (major) subject area of the degree programme.

-(2) The Examination Board shall appoint a primary thesis examiner, a secondary thesis examiner and the thesis supervisor.
+- (1) The Bachelor's or Master's thesis in a single-subject degree programme (see Section 3) shall address a topic within the core subject area covered by the degree programme.
+In a dual-subject degree programme, the subject of the Bachelor's or Master's thesis shall address a topic from the main or extended main subject area of the degree programme. - (2) The Examination Board shall appoint a primary thesis examiner, a secondary thesis examiner and the thesis supervisor.
 If a thesis supervisor is not appointed, the primary thesis examiner shall act as supervisor.
 The candidate may submit proposals regarding the choice of thesis examiners.

-(3) The candidate shall be notified of the topic of the Bachelor's or Master's thesis within a period of four weeks after the candidate has registered for the final assessment phase.
-The candidate shall have the opportunity to submit proposals regarding the topic of the Bachelor's or Master's thesis, but is not obliged to do so.

-(4) The candidate may, on request, be given the opportunity to complete the Bachelor's or Master's thesis project externally (e.g. at a commercial or industrial company).
-Written confirmation shall be provided that the external company or institution will address the topic with a suitable level of academic rigour and that it meets other relevant requirements as set out in the subject-specific regulations.
-The decision on whether to approve the application shall be made by the Examination Board.

-(5) The date on which the topic was announced shall mark the start of the period in which the thesis is to be completed and shall be documented.

-(6) A candidate is permitted to decline the topic of the thesis on one occasion only within a period of four weeks after receiving notification of the thesis topic.
+- (3) The candidate shall be notified of the topic of the Bachelor's or Master's thesis within a period of four weeks after the candidate has registered for the final assessment phase.
+The candidate shall have the opportunity to submit proposals regarding the topic of the Bachelor's or Master's thesis, but is not obliged to do so. - (4) The candidate may, on request, be given the opportunity to complete the Bachelor's or Master's thesis project externally (e.g. at a commercial or industrial company).
+Written confirmation shall be provided that the external company or institution will address the topic with a suitable level of academic rigour and that it meets other relevant requirements as set out in the subject-specific examination regulations.
+The decision on whether to approve the application shall be made by the Examination Board. - (5) The date on which the topic is announced shall be documented and marks the start of the period within which the thesis is to be completed. - (6) After receiving notification of the thesis topic, a candidate may within a period of four weeks decline the assigned topic.
+A candidate may decline a thesis topic only once.
 A new topic for the Bachelor's or Master's thesis shall be issued within a period of four weeks after declining the first topic.
-The provisions of Subsections (3) and (4) shall apply again.
+The provisions of Subsections 3 and 4 shall apply again.
 If a Bachelor's or Master's thesis is to be repeated pursuant to Section 23(6), the topic of the thesis may only be declined if this option was not used when the topic of the first thesis was announced.